Bioconductor/bioconductor.org/content/help/workflows/oligo-arrays.md

 arrays, and well-developed support for exon, copy number, SNP, methylation, and other assays.

-Major work flows in Bioconductor include pre-processing, quality assessment, differential expression, clustering and classification, gene set enrichment analysis, and genetical genomics.
+Major workflows in Bioconductor include pre-processing, quality assessment, differential expression, clustering and classification, gene set enrichment analysis, and genetical genomics.